RobertTalbert/discretecs/MTH225-Winter2025/course-docs/MTH 225 Winter 2025 Syllabus.md

 Additionally, **each student must earn a Success mark on all six Core Learning Targets**.
 Failing to do so will incur a one-letter grade penalty.

 **The final column assumes a total of 100 engagement credits possible in the course**.
-If we end up with more than 100 possible engagement credits, the numbers above will stay the same and it will be easier to meet the grade requirements.
+If we end up with more than 100 possible engagement credits, the numbers above will stay the same, and it will be easier to meet the grade requirements.
 If it appears we will fall short of that 100 total, the numbers in the last column above will be updated so that they represent 90%, 80%, 70%, and 35% of whatever the total might be.

-**Please note: A grade of "C" or higher is required in MTH 225 for secondary admission into the Computer Science, Cybersecurity, Information Systems, or Information Technology majors.** A grade of C- or lower is insufficient.
+**Please note: A grade of "C" or higher is required in MTH 225 for secondary admission into the Computer Science, Cybersecurity, Information Systems, or Information Technology majors.** A grade of C- or lower will require retaking the course.
 [Please click here for more details](https://www.gvsu.edu/computing/secondary-admission-40.htm).

 ### Determining plus/minus modifiers

-**To earn a "plus" on your base grade:** Do one of the following.

-- Earn a *Success* mark on the six Core Learning Targets, twice --- once on a Learning Target exam during the semester, and a second time on the final exam; *or*,
-- Satisfy all the requirements for a grade in the table above but go one level higher on either Learning Targets or Application/Analysis exams.
+**To earn a "plus" on your base grade:** Satisfy all the requirements for a grade in the table above but go one level higher on either Learning Targets or Application/Analysis exams.

-**To earn a "minus" on your base grade:** Do one of the following.
+**To earn a "minus" on your base grade:** Do *one* of the following.

 - Satisfy all the requirements for a base grade except engagement credits; *or*,
 - Fail to earn a *Success* mark on one or more of the Core Learning Targets on the final exam.

 Earning both a plus and a minus by doing combinations of the above, results in no modification of the base grade (they "cancel out").
-Satisfying *both* requirements for any one of the above does not result in any additional modification (for example doing both of the "plus" items does not result in two half-grade increases).
+Doing *both* requirements for the "minus" does not result in any additional modification (i.e. it does not result in a one-letter grade penalty, just a minus).

 ### Borderline cases